VenkatachalamSubramanianPeriyaSubbu/nbctl/README.md

 Jupyter notebooks are amazing for data science and research, but they have pain points:

-- ❌ Don't work well with git (massive diffs, merge conflicts)
+- Don't work well with git (massive diffs, merge conflicts)
-- ❌ Hard to collaborate on
+- Hard to collaborate on
-- ❌ Quality assurance is manual
+- Quality assurance is manual
-- ❌ Converting to production code is painful
+- Converting to production code is painful

 **nbutils solves all of these problems in one unified CLI.**

 ## Roadmap

 - [x] Basic clean command
+- [x] Info command (statistics and imports)
 - [ ] Diff and merge tools
 - [ ] Quality tools (lint, test, format)
 - [ ] Productivity tools (split, templates)